 The sample size requires varying recruiting site targets, dependent upon when a site commences recruitment in accordance with study timelines.
-Internal pilot sites (4 sites) will each recruit an average of 92 participants over a 23 month period, sites 5-7 (Wave 1) will each recruit an average of 61 participants over a 16 month period, and sites 8-10 (Wave 2) an average of 57 participants over a 15 month period.
-These site targets are supported an average recruitment rate of 4 to 5 participants per site per month, once recruitment rates stabilise allowing for embedding of study procedures during the initial stages of recruitment.
+Internal pilot sites (4 sites) will recruit over a 23 month period, sites 5-7 (Wave 1) will each recruit over a 16 month period, and sites 8-10 (Wave 2) over a 15 month period. site targets are supported an average recruitment rate of 4 to 5 participants per site per month, once recruitment rates stabilise allowing for embedding of study procedures during the initial stages of recruitment.